‘I’m a Neuroscientist, and This Is How To Reboot Your Brain After a Year of Chronic Stress’

 While there appears to be light at the end of the tunnel, our brains are not simply going to return to their pre-pandemic state.
 For starters, the pandemic is not yet over, but even if we do succeed in significantly neutralizing the risk of COVID-19, some degree of hyper-vigilance may remain.
 After all, we now know (at least, in the United States) that our lives can be completely upended at any moment by a microscopic threat.
 And besides, after a year of being consistently amped up, amped up may be our brains' new default state.

 All of which is to say that we may need to do a bit of work to help our brains level-set to the extent possible.
 Fortunately, this is not actually all that difficult to do, according to Dr. Sherzai.
 "There is no magic needed," he says.
 And in even more encouraging news, he says we can not only return our brains to a healthy state but improve upon or optimize their functioning in the process.
-In other words, we can make our brains perform better than they did before the whole mess of a year that was 2020.
+In other words, we can optimize our brain health, helping them perform better than they did before the whole mess of a year that was 2020.

 How to 'reboot' your brain